alfifrr/milestone-1/README.md

 ### Steps

+1. Head to your project directory of your liking, make sure you already installed [Git](https://git-scm.com/), then open up Command Palette or Command Prompt
-1. Clone the repository:
+2. Clone the repository:

    ```bash
    git clone git@github.com:alfifrr/milestone-1.git
    ```

-2. Navigate to the project directory:
+3. Navigate to the project directory:
    ```bash
    cd milestone-1
    ```
-3. Open the project in Visual Studio Code and start a live server:
+4. Open the project in Visual Studio Code and start a live server:
    - Use the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
    - Alternatively, open `index.html` directly in your browser.